-If figure 4 suggested that investment is central to domestic and cross-country transmission of country 1's financial shock, figure 5 reinforces that message.
-Here, we decompose the two GDP responses to consider the contributions from each of their three expenditure-side components.
-Over the 8-quarter downturn in country 1, declines in investment account for on average 59 percent of its GDP losses, while net exports has almost no role given country 1's small trade share in our calibration.
+If figure 4 suggested that investment is central to domestic and international transmission of country 1's financial shock, figure 5 reinforces the message.
+Here, we decompose the two GDP responses to consider the contributions of their expenditure-side components.
+Over the 8-quarter downturn in country 1, declines in investment account for on average 59 percent of its GDP losses, while net exports has almost no role given country 1's small trade shares.
 During the many subsequent quarters of the recovery phase, investment comes back fairly steadily while consumption increasingly offsets that recovery, holding GDP down.